 Canon EOS Rebel T6 / EOS 1300D

-On paper the EOS 1300D isn't quite as well specified as the D3400, with an 18MP sensor, 9-point AF system, more restricted ISO range and a battery that has nowhere near as much juice per charge, although it does offer Wi-Fi which the D3400 does not.
-It's main advantage, however, is price: having been launched at a lower RRP and with a six-month headstart, you can currently find it quite a bit cheaper.
-If you can find the even more compact , it's also well worth adding to your shortlist.
+On paper the EOS Rebel T6 (known as the EOS 1300D outside the US) isn't quite as well specified as the D3400, with an 18MP sensor, 9-point AF system, more restricted ISO range and a battery that has nowhere near as much juice per charge, although it does offer Wi-Fi which the D3400 does not.
+It's main advantage, however, is price: you can currently find it quite a bit cheaper.